-It's a credit spread, unlike the basic butterfly, which is a debit spread.
 At open, it pays a net premium.
 Namely, with a credit spread, you want your spreads to expire or narrow.

 Conversely, with a debit spread, you want your spreads to widen.
 Also, the iron butterfly uses puts and calls rather than only puts or only calls.

 Iron butterflies combine a bull put spread and bear call spread.
 Additionally, you sell a short put and call at the middle strike price.

 Ultimately, you want all four options to expire worthlessly, which happens if the options close at the middle strike price.
 Let's say you're trading and want to use this strategy.